csoftxyz/RIA_EISA/README.md

 - **Zero-Parameter Derivation Chain flowchart**: traces the full logical path from Z₃ superalgebra to mass ordering IO.
 Every step is labeled as [Theorem], [Derived], or [Prediction — awaiting experiment], so the reader knows exactly which parts are proven and which are bets
 - **FAQ**: preemptively answers the four most common questions — "Haven't we already measured all this?", "Why trust a zero-parameter theory?", "How is this different from other flavor models?", "Has this been peer-reviewed?"
 - **Beginner's Corner**: explains "zero free parameters" with a radio-tuning analogy, and "falsifiability" by walking through what JUNO measuring NO vs. IO would mean for the framework
-- **Review status**: explicitly labeled "Under Review" — the preprint is a permanent public record regardless of acceptance
+- **Review status**: PLB is "Under Review"; the hydrogen/α paper is under review at *iScience* (Cell Press, transferred from *Newton*).
+Preprints are permanent public records regardless of journal acceptance.

 ---